Working with watchlists

 - Integrity Monitor ships with ready-to-use watchlist templates that contain critical files and directories that are typically monitored for Windows and Linux.
 In the Templates section, click add to add a template to the new watchlist.

 - Click Create.
-When you go to Watchlists in the main menu, you will see the new watchlist listed.
+When you go to Watchlists in the Integrity Monitor menu, you will see the new watchlist listed.
 On the Watchlists page, you can select watchlists in bulk and use the Filter by name field to filter watchlists.
 Click the name of a watchlist on the Watchlists page to view the files and directories it includes.

 The target operating system and paths must be consistent within a watchlist.
 For example, you cannot add a Windows path to a watchlist targeting a Linux operating system.